Fitting Prediction Rule Ensembles with R Package pre: Introduction

 A powerful solution to the instability problem is combining the predictions of single trees through ensembling, which has been found to substantially improve predictive accuracy \citep[e.g.,][]{Brei96, Diet00, StroyMall09}.
 However, the resulting ensembles generally consist of a large number of trees and are therefore difficult to interpret and apply.
 A trade-off between accuracy and interpretability seems to apply: single trees provide better interpretability, whereas tree ensembles provide better accuracy.

 Prediction rule ensembles (PREs) aim to optimize accuracy as well as interpretability, by creating ensembles with a small number of simple trees or rules.
-Several algorithms for deriving PREs have been developed, most exclusively aimed at classification, like SLIPPER \citep{CoheySing99} and Lightweight Rule Induction \citep{WeisyIndu00}.
-Alternatively, the RuleFit \citep{FrieyPope08}, ENDER \citep{DembyKotl10} and Node Harvest \citep{Mein10} algorithms can be applied to classification as well as regression problems.
+Several algorithms for deriving PREs have been developed, most exclusively aimed at classification, like SLIPPER \citep{CoheySing99} and lightweight rule induction \citep{WeisyIndu00}.
+Alternatively, the RuleFit \citep{FrieyPope08}, ENDER \citep{DembyKotl10} and node harvest \citep{Mein10} algorithms can be applied to classification as well as regression problems.
 The RuleFit algorithm generates a large initial ensemble of rules from a boosted tree ensemble and selects a sparse final rule ensemble using lasso regression.
 This approach yields ensembles that are competitive in accuracy with, for example, boosted tree ensembles and random forests \citep{FrieyPope08, JolyySchn12, ShimyLi14, YangyZhan08}.

-The aim of the current paper is to introduce function \code{pre} from \proglang{R} package \pkg{pre}, which provides a completely \proglang{R}-based implementation of the algorithm of \cite{FrieyPope08}.
+The aim of the current paper is to introduce function \code{pre} from \proglang{R} \citep{R19} package \pkg{pre} \citep{FokkyChri19}, which provides a completely \proglang{R}-based implementation of the algorithm of \cite{FrieyPope08}.
+Package \pkg{pre} is available from the Comprehensive \proglang{R} Archive Network (CRAN) at \url{https://CRAN.R-project.org/package=pre}.
 Although the \pkg{RuleFit} program \citep{FrieyPope12} already provides a fast implementation of the algorithm, \code{pre} provides a number of potential advantages: First, in addition to the CART algorithm, it allows for employing the unbiased recursive partitioning algorithms of \cite{HothyHorn06} and \cite{ZeilyHoth08} to generate rules.
 Second, in addition to continuous and binary outcomes, \code{pre} allows for the analysis of count, multinomial, multivariate continuous and survival outcomes.
 Third, in addition to bagging and boosting, \code{pre} allows for generating prediction rules through a random-forest style approach.
-Fourth, \code{pre} is completely \proglang{R} based, providing \proglang{R} users with a more familiar interface and easier accessible results and documentation.
+Fourth, \code{pre} is completely \proglang{R}-based, providing \proglang{R} users with a more familiar interface and more easily accessible results and documentation.
 The first and last advantages, however, come at a computational cost, yielding longer computation times for \code{pre} than for the original \pkg{RuleFit} program.